-As part of the responsibility of the cluster leaders input is provided with regard to student retention and challenges surrounding student achievement.
-A sampling of students are polled during the year in order to provide input from their perspective.
+As part of the responsibility of the Faculty Advisory Committee, input is provided about student retention and challenges surrounding student achievement.
+A sampling of LTC Student Ambassadors is polled during the year to provide input from their perspective.
+Questions about retention are included in the student evaluations completed twice per year.